Skip to content

 Dig into the squash, chestnut and cranberry wreath (Morrisons)

-• Morrisons’s Christmas slots open: Now
+• Morrisons’ Christmas slots open: Now

 • Collection or delivery dates: From 20 December